decentstates/net-perspective/net-perspective.org/general-user-guide.md

 recommendations:
 - very simple sftp/ssh server
 - little to no durability or backups needed
-- follow the underties.net access above as a convention, using ssh-identifier,
+- follow the underties.net access above as a convention
-  #self.ssh-keys, #self.client-certs
 - use find+cron to ensure file-size/recency/quotas
 - generate `authorized_keys` from your perspective, can be used with client-certs and nginx to gate servers generally.